 The Gippsland Art Gallery first opened in 1965 and is today one of regional Victoria’s leading art galleries.
 Every year the gallery hosts exhibitions of historical, modern and contemporary art, and features works by artists both local and international.

 The Gippsland Print Award is open to all artists living and working in Australia, for prints that have been completed since 1 September 2015.
-The winner will be announced on 1 September 2017, and the successful entries will be exhibited in the Gippsland Art Gallery between 2 September and 19 November 2017.

 2015 Winner: Martin King, Dawn Survey—Indigo.